-Trouble mounts for bitcoin and stocks as global benchmark for borrowing costs surges
+Trouble mounts for bitcoin and stocks as U.S. treasury borrowing costs surges

 The 10-year U.S. Treasury yield, the interest rate the government pays to investors who purchase it's highly liquid and virtually default-proof bonds, has risen to 4.27%, the highest since Sept.
 3, according to data source TradingView.